Children

 Mouth breathing

-Breathe regularly through your mouth instead of your nose.
+Regular breathing through the mouth instead of through the nose.

-In the primary dentition, the teeth should be set up with gaps.
+In the primary dentition, the teeth should be spaced out.

-• A girl who rejects her head on the chalk wall - symbolism for concentration problems
+• A girl resting her head against a chalk wall - symbolic of concentration problems.

 • Graphic depicting an open bite